-New York police and the Federal Bureau of Investigation were leading the investigation into Ullah in conjunction with other agencies through the Joint Terrorism Task Force, and were asking the public for any information about the suspect.
+The NYPD and the Federal Bureau of Investigation were conducting the investigation in conjunction with other agencies through the Joint Terrorism Task Force, and were asking the public for any information about the suspect.

 Ullah lived with his mother, sister and two brothers in Brooklyn and was a green card holder, said Shameem Ahsan, consul general of Bangladesh in New York.

-U.S. President Donald Trump said again on Tuesday that the attack emphasized the need for U.S. immigration reforms.
+U.S. President Donald Trump on Monday said the attack emphasized the need for U.S. immigration reforms.

-The U.S. Supreme Court last week allowed Trump's latest travel ban, targeting people from six Muslim-majority countries, to go into full effect even as legal challenges continued in lower courts.
+The U.S. Supreme Court last week handed a victory to Trump by allowing his latest travel ban, targeting people from six Muslim-majority countries, to go into full effect even as legal challenges continued in lower courts.

 The ban covers people from Chad, Iran, Libya, Somalia, Syria and Yemen seeking to enter the United States.
 Trump has said the travel ban is needed to protect the United States from terrorism by Islamist militants.

-Bangladesh is not among the countries affected by the ban.
+Bangladesh is not among the countries impacted by the ban.

-(Additional reporting by Ruma Paul, Serajul Quadir, Max Lockie and Mark Hosenball; Writing by Daniel Trotta and Nick Zieminski; Editing by Scott Malone and Tom Brown)
+(Additional reporting by Serajul Quadir; Writing by Euan Rocha and Daniel Trotta; Editing by Scott Malone and Bernadette Baum)